JupiterOne-Archives/docs-old/docs/integrations/aws.md

 ## Overview

-JupiterOne provides a managed integration service directly to monitored AWS accounts via native IAM Assume Role capability and talk directly to AWS API and SDK.
+JupiterOne provides a managed integration with Amazon Web Services.
+The integration connects directly to AWS APIs to obtain infrastructure metadata and analyze resource relationships.
+Customers authorize read-only, security audit access by establishing an IAM trust relationship that allows JupiterOne to assume a role in their account.

+Information is ingested from all AWS regions that do not require additional contractual arrangements with AWS.
+Please submit a JupiterOne support request if you need to monitor additional regions.

 ## Integration Instance Configuration